 The Multi-stakeholder Operating System

-When a company adopts a multi-stakeholder operating system, it has essentially adopted an attitude of caring.
-It cares about the communities where it operates; cares about the work environment or culture it creates for employees; cares about maintaining mutually beneficial and trusting relationships with suppliers; cares about minimizing or eliminating negative social and environmental impacts resulting from operations; cares deeply about providing quality and value to customers; cares about attracting long-term minded investors and providing optimal long-term returns for those investors.
+When corporate leaders genuinely adopt a multi-stakeholder mindset, it breeds an attitude of caring throughout the firm — about providing optimal long-term returns for investors; about being a good neighbor in the communities where it operates; about creating a work environment or culture that inspires people to give their best efforts; about maintaining mutually beneficial and trusting relationships with suppliers; about minimizing negative social and environmental impacts resulting from operations; and especially about providing quality and value to customers.
+This is what a well-executed multi-stakeholder operating system is meant to accomplish.

 Why the Multi-stakeholder Operating System?

 With all the buzz words out there, why MsOS?

 At Concinnity Advisors, LP, we believe capitalism should be practiced in ways that make it more highly regarded as a system worthy of encouragement and preservation.

 We're not alone in this belief as evidenced by ongoing discussions about the future of capitalism under banners from above such as conscious capitalism and inclusive capitalism.
 In addition, investors are increasingly expressing their desire for capitalism to be practiced in ways that benefit more people and for companies to demonstrate a more caring, long-term view of their place in society.
 This is confirmed by the growing interest of investors in socially responsible, sustainable, triple bottom line, or impact type investment strategies.